This is the best and most comprehensive among the Flying Flags games on the App Store.

 Of course, being an action game, good reflexes certainly help!

-In-app purchase: 17 more levels
+In-app purchase: 15 more levels and additional mini-games

 Easy and fun